null

 Pitfalls to Watch for with an STC Rating

 So let’s start with what an STC rating *is not*.
-STC does not measure how many decibels a material can block, so if you have a soundproof wall that has an STC rating of 40, that *does not* mean that it can block 40 dB of sound.
+STC does not measure how many decibels a material can block.
+If you have a wall that has an STC rating of 40, that *does not* mean that it can block 40 dB of sound.
 STC ratings cannot be added together.
 If you have a material with an STC rating of 30, and another material with a rating of 20, adding them together does not give you a rating of 50.
 In fact, the STC rating would probably be closer to 35.

 Ok, so with that out of the way, it’s time to see if you were paying attention earlier.
 STC ratings are calculated by measuring the transmission loss values of 16 - 18 different frequencies between 125 Hz and 4000 Hz and plotting those values as a curve on a graph.
 That curve is then compared to standard STC rating curves to determine a score.